mda2894/portfolio/README.md

 * CS50 - Pset4 - C
   * My problem set code for week 4 of the free, online Harvard computer science course, cs50
-  * This week dealt with memory management, and the problem set focused on handling image data
+  * This week dealt with managing memory in C, and the problem set focused on handling image data
   * The file helpers.c contains a series of "filters" for images, from grayscale, sepia, blur, and a simple edge-detection algorithm
   * recover.c is a file that will read a given binary memory stream and recover any jpeg images that are found in the stream